 Sex Offender Registry FAQ – Follow this link to view frequently asked questions about the state sex offender registry.
 You can find answers to questions like which offenders need to register with, how long you have to register and how the public is notified.
 The Texas Department of Public Safety provides the forum.

 Contact a Houston Criminal Defense Lawyer for Online Solicitation of a Minor

 Online solicitation of a minor is a felony offense that requires you to register as a sex offender.
 Being convicted of the crime impact your life long after your time has been served and the fines have been paid.
 To ensure this doesn’t happen to you, contact The Gonzalez Law Group.

 We have over 70 years of collective experience defending clients of sex crimes in Harris County.
-We vow to aggressively advocate on your behalf and achieve an outcome that is in your favor.
-We defend clients in all areas of Harris County such as Friendswood, Webster, Deer Park, League City and many more.
+We vow to aggressively fight for you to try to achieve an outcome that is in your favor.
+We defend clients in all areas of Harris County such as Friendswood, Webster, Deer Park, League City, and many more.

 Schedule a time to speak with us more about your case.
 Call (832) 530 4070 or submit your information in the online contact form.